-When I asked my dad how he’d define employee engagement he said, “It’s allowing employees to feel a part of the system.
-Making them feel ownership of their work.”
+When I asked a friend how they'd define employee engagement they said, “It’s allowing employees to feel a part of the system.
+Making them feel autonomy.”

 If you were asked to define employee engagement, what would you say?